sxlllslgh/orcid-record-action/README.md

 ### `access-token`
 **Required** The ORCID access token obtained above.

+### `record-file`
+**Optional** The record json file to write.
+If this input was given, the output `record` will not be generated.

 ## Outputs
 ### `record`
 The record string in JSON format.
+This output only exists when the `record-file` input is not given.

 ## Example usage
 ### 1. (Optional) Save your access token and other variables in GitHub